waterloop/WLoopCAN/readme.md

 ## Building

+### Configuration

+Enable or disable features from the build by editing `feature_flags.mk`.
+All features are enabled by default.

 ### STM32CubeIDE

 Open in STM32CubeIDE.
 From the topbar, select `Project -> Properties`, then click on `C/C++ Build`.
 Under `Builder Settings`, change the `Build command` to the appropriate board.
 For example, for the Master BMS you would change the command to: